prajuktadey/prajuktadey/README.md

 ## About Me :
-- Second year student at KIIT, India.
+- Junior year student at KIIT, India.
 - ML and AI enthusiast.
 - Learnt the basics of Cloud Computing, Data Analytics and Machine Learning.
 - At the moment, learning about ANN, RNN, CNN and NLP.